Satyamsharmahp36/Ca_cosmocook/README.md

 Canvas for the background animation

+# Reponsiveness

+This site is responsive for every device , so we can use it anywhere .

 # Demo
-Visit [COSMOCOOK](http://127.0.0.1:5500/index.html)  and experience the culinary journey with random recipes and personalized searches.
+Visit [COSMOCOOK]([http://127.0.0.1:5500/index.html](https://satyamsharmahp36.github.io/Ca_cosmocook/))  and experience the culinary journey with random recipes and personalized searches.

 # Credits